Fixing and extending some recent results on the ADMM algorithm: Fixing some results from related to the convergence analysis for Algorithm

-\begin{remark} By taking in each iteration constant operators $M_1^k = M_1$ and $M_2^k = M_2$ for all $k \geq 0$, Theorem \ref{cong-it-sh-teb} covers the first situation investigated in \cite[Theorem 5.6]{shefi-teboulle2014}, where in finite dimensional spaces the matrix $M_1$ was assumed to be positive definite and $M_2$ to be positive semidefinite.
+\begin{remark} By taking $h=0$ and $L=0$, and in each iteration constant operators $M_1^k = M_1 \succcurlyeq 0$ and $M_2^k = M_2 \succcurlyeq 0$ for all $k \geq 0$, Theorem \ref{cong-it} in the context of Assumption (I) covers the first situation investigated in \cite[Theorem 5.6]{shefi-teboulle2014}, where in finite dimensional spaces the matrix $M_1$ was assumed to be positive definite and the matrix $M_2$ to be positive semidefinite.

-As pointed out in Section \ref{sec2}, the arguments used in \cite[Theorem 5.6]{shefi-teboulle2014} for the second situation, namely when $M_1=0$ and $A$ has full column rank, do not seem to be valid.
-Theorem \ref{cong-it-sh-teb} together with its proof provides the necessary statements and tools in order to obtain valid results.
+The arguments used in \cite[Theorem 5.6]{shefi-teboulle2014} for proving convergence in the case when $M_1=0$ and $A$ has full column rank contain flaws and rely on incorrect statements.
+Theorem \ref{cong-it} provides in the context of Assumption (III) (for $h=0$, $L=0$, $M_1^k=0$ and $M_2^k = M_2 \succcurlyeq 0$ for all $k \geq 0$) the correct proof of this result.

-Finally, we notice that the convergence statement for the classical ADMM algorithm (which corresponds to the situation when $h=0$, $M_1=M_2=0$ and $A$ has full column rank, see for example \cite{ecb}) is covered by Theorem \ref{cong-it-sh-teb} above in the context of assumption (III). \end{remark}
+Finally, we notice that the convergence theorem for the iterates of the classical ADMM algorithm (which corresponds to the situation when $h=0$, $L=0$, $M_1=M_2=0$ and $A$ has full column rank, see for example \cite{ecb}) is covered by Theorem \ref{cong-it} in the context of Assumption (III). \end{remark}